tdspencer3/docker-timemachine/README.md

     * Deprecated but still available; not being regularly built - **This image may have unpatched security vulnerabilities**

 #### [`armv7l`](https://hub.docker.com/repository/docker/mbentley/timemachine/tags?page=1&ordering=last_updated&name=armv7l)

+**Note**: new armv7l images are no longer being built as I have deprecated that architecture.

 * `latest-smb-armv7l`, `smb-armv7l` - SMB image based off of alpine:latest for the `armv7l` architecture